Joshi-Ketaki/joshi-ketaki.github.io/_portfolio/portfolio-1.md

 <br/><img src='/images/NN_No_task_context_learning.png'>

-We are investigating how CF manifests in neural network architectures.
-In LSTMs, we find that when new tasks are learned, task-relevant information from previous tasks is removed from the cell-state memory, resulting in the manifestation of CF.
+We investigated how CF manifests in neural network architectures.
+In LSTMs, we found that when new tasks are learned, task-relevant information from previous tasks is removed from the cell-state memory, resulting in the manifestation of CF.

 <br/><img src='/images/NN_task_context_learning.png'>

-We observe that similar to a neural network, the human brain is constantly confronted with tasks.
+We observed that similar to a neural network, the human brain is constantly confronted with tasks.
 It discovers and employs contextual cues to learn and recall these tasks.
-We use this observation and deploy context-dependent learning in neural networks, which mitigates CF while being more resource-efficient than existing CF mitigation strategies.
-We propose maintaining distinct cell-state memories in the LSTM for each task in order to maintain distinct contexts.
-The initial prototype studies with the proposed method show 16 times less external storage usage and is 1.6 times faster in training time compared to existing CF mitigation strategies.
+We used this observation and deploy context-dependent learning in neural networks, which mitigates CF while being more resource-efficient than existing CF mitigation strategies.
+We proposed maintaining distinct cell-state memories in the LSTM for each task in order to maintain distinct contexts.
+The initial prototype studies with the proposed method showed 16 times less external storage usage and was 1.6 times faster in training time compared to existing CF mitigation strategies.
-We plan to further continue this investigation of implementing context-dependent recall to mitigate catastrophic forgetting in more neural network architectures such as transformers.

 Note that this research is currently in progress and being updated continuously.
 <br/>